Course structure

 Hydrology and Pollutant Transport

-The module introduces the fundamentals of surface and groundwater hydrology, focusing on precipitation, evapotranspiration, runoff, discharge, groundwater recharge, groundwater storage, and groundwater flow.
+This module introduces the fundamentals of surface and groundwater hydrology, focusing on precipitation, evapotranspiration, runoff, discharge, groundwater recharge, groundwater storage, and groundwater flow.
 Pollutant transport dynamics are explored with a focus on anthropogenically derived pollutants in surface and groundwaters.

-The module places these topics in the context of the structure of the UK water industry, international legal and policy frameworks and integrated catchment management.
-And provides essential skills for careers involved in science, engineering, environmental and water sectors.
+The module places these topics in the context of the structure of the UK water industry, international legal and policy frameworks, and integrated catchment management.
+The module provides essential skills for careers involved in science, engineering, environmental and water sectors.

-Water and Water Reuse Technology
+Water Recycling Technology

 Masters Research Skills and Dissertation